‘The Future of Supply Chain’ to Host Industry Leaders

 Stakeholders Join the Torc Autonomous Advisory Council (TAAC)

-Torc is already working with freight industry leaders to create the workflow maps for drivers and the entire U.S. transportation network using this “additional choice” in freight.
+Torc has been working with freight industry leaders to create the workflow maps for drivers and the entire U.S. transportation network, mainly by using this “additional choice” in freight.

-With the recently launched Torc Autonomous Advisory Council (TAAC), Torc is working to match the technological advances to the social and economic needs in the coming years.
-Torc is also working to educate the public before self-driving trucks become a choice and a norm on the highways.
+With the Torc Autonomous Advisory Council (TAAC) at its side, Torc is working to match the technological advances to the social and economic needs in the coming years.
+Torc is also working to connect the general public with resources on autonomous trucks.
+Whether it’s compiling answers to the industry’s Top 5 Most Asked Questions about Autonomous Trucks or attending conferences like Freightwaves, Torc seeks to create a world where automated trucks are part of the daily landscape.

 Torc Robotics Published in Forbes

-Forbes recently published an article sharing how Daimler Truck, Torc’s majority stakeholder, and Torc hosted an event for journalists that was held at their autonomous truck testing site in Albuquerque, New Mexico.
-The event was geared towards answering questions for journalists, such as when autonomous trucks will be on the road, and what type of truck carriers will choose to use.
+After Forbes published an article sharing how Daimler Truck, Torc’s majority stakeholder, and Torc were racing towards the driverless truck finish line, Torc hosted an event for journalists at their autonomous truck testing site in Albuquerque, New Mexico.
+The event offered several Q&A sessions for journalists, where questions like when autonomous trucks will be on the road, how do self-driving trucks refuel, and more.

-In 2019, Torc joined the Daimler Trucks family – a leader in truck manufacturing.
+In 2019, Torc joined the Daimler Truck family – a leader in truck manufacturing.
 The companies are now combining their efforts to create highly automated semi-trucks to serve the needs of a growing freight economy.
-Their shared vision of safer transportation and accessibility, along with both partners’ experience, creates a unique partnership that is positioned for success.
+Their shared vision of safer transportation and accessibility, along with their combined experience, creates a unique partnership that is positioned for success.